SkyDev125/logseq/pages/IST___2___1___SO___Project.md

 					- Unsubscriptions
 						- Remove from subscriber's list
 					- Disconnections
-						- if Client closed pipes
+						- if Client closes pipes
-							-
 						- if Receives SIGUSR1
 						- Remove all subscriptions of that client
 						-